AfricasTalkingLtd/africastalking-php/README.md

             - `amount`: Amount to send. `REQUIRED`

     - **$options:** optional associative array with the following keys:
-        - `idempotencyKey`: Key to use when making a idempotent requests.
+        - `idempotencyKey`: Key to use when making idempotent requests

 ### SMS